 Capstone Design is the culmination of the undergraduate student’s study in mechanical engineering and is a required course.
-Through the participation of private and industry sponsors our students are able to gain hands-on experience with projects that have real-world applications.
+Through the participation of private and industry sponsors our students are able to gain experience with projects that have real-world applications.
 We welcome industry inquiries about this program and welcome projects involving machine systems, product, and/or process design.
 The program currently features two courses that accommodate sponsored projects:

 - M E 415 – Machine Systems Design – 1 semester course every Fall and Spring semesters

 - ENGR (M E) 466 – Multidisciplinary Engineering Design – 1 or 2 semester course every Fall and Spring semesters (2 semester starts Fall only).
 Besides Mechanical Engineering it also includes students from the following College of Engineering and College of Design Departments: Agricultural and Biosystems, Aerospace, Computer, Electrical, Industrial, Materials, Industrial Design, and Engineering Studies.